 – The Artist’s Way by Julia Cameron

-*Please note we will have a small number of books available to borrow or you can check your local library
+We will have a small number of books available to borrow or you can check your local library

 Hannah Bertram completed a PhD at VCA, University of Melbourne in 2018, and a Bachelor of Fine Art in 2003 and a Masters of Fine Art in 2005 at RMIT.
 The primary medium for her temporary decorative installations is dust, but her practice also includes site-responsive installations, drawing, video, performance and spoken word.